cu2mr/reveal-activity-animation/README.md

         }

    After you have to create special root layout to show in behind current Circular Reveal animated view.
-The root layout have to be RevealFrameLayout.
+The root layout have to be **RevealFrameLayout**.
 To make the full screem be clipped, please make sure this root layout has only one viewgroup.
 For example:

         <com.angelocyj.library.circularReveal.widget.RevealFrameLayout
                 android:id="@+id/root_layout"
                 xmlns:android="http://schemas.android.com/apk/res/android"
                 android:layout_width="match_parent"